danfuzz/lactoserv/README.md

   * Only modest use of external module dependencies (via `npm`).
 * Built to be installed as a normal POSIX-ish service (though _without_ Node bundled into the installation).
+* Developed using automated unit and integration tests.
+(No coverage stats available, but probably would indicate that more testing is apropos.)

 - - - - - - - - - -